fvig2001/minichord/documentation/docs/user_manual.md

 To do that, first open [minicontrol](/minicontrol) in a compatible web browser.
 We recommend using Google Chrome on desktop, because of its support of WebMidi sysex commands.

-Then connect your minichord to the computer with a USB mini cable.
+Then connect your minichord to the computer with a USB micro cable.
 Please make sure that the cable used is not "charge-only" and supports data.

 Reload the webpage.
 You should be shown a prompt asking you to "Control and reprogram youy Midi Devices".
 Allow it.
 This is necessary to send Midi sysex commands that are used to programm the minichord.